 Take an overall view of all-over S-shaped Vietnam.
 This is one of Southeast Asia’s most beautiful countries.
 What did you expect whenever you visited somewhere?
 The bustling cities, high mountains with interesting structure or long golden sand beaches with blue water?
 All will be found in Vietnam.

-With Vietnam Itinerary 7 days, you will experience as a local when strolling around 36 ancient streets in Hanoi Old Quarter, or taste traditional specialities and fresh fruits in Mekong Delta.
+With Vietnam Itinerary 7 days, you will experience as a local when strolling around 36 ancient streets in Hanoi Old Quarter, or taste traditional specialties and fresh fruits in Mekong Delta.
 The plan is changed by individuals.
-Some people choose 3 weeks for discovering Indochina and spent 1 week for each country, the others one have only 1 week limited for their journey.
+Some people choose 3 weeks for discovering Indochina and spent 1 week for each country, the others one has only 1 week limited for their journey.
 Whatever the reasons, the itinerary always set based on yourself.
-It customises for you.
+It customizes for you.
 7 days a week is a good choice if your time is limited.
-Even local spends just one day and a half to travel to Sapa which is 300 kilometres far from Hanoi, 7 days is suitable to explore S-shaped country.
+Even local spends just one day and a half to travel to Sapa which is 300 kilometers far from Hanoi, 7 days is suitable to explore S-shaped country.

 Furthermore, be open-minded to receive unique folk art values in Water Puppet Show and have your leisure time in Halong Bay with comfortable cruises. to live, eat and enjoy your journey from North to South, you will sense many lovely things.
 The detailed itinerary is mentioned in detail below.

 3 Option for 7 days in Vietnam

 Option 1: Vietnam 7 Days – The Real Gems In The North